Table of Contents

 What is a claiming race in horse racing?

 In horse racing, claiming races are contests where every entrant is essentially up for sale for a set price.

-These are some of the most common types of races and are intended to bring evenly matched fields together to create an interesting race with many possible winners.
+These are some of the most common types of races you might find at AmWager and are intended to bring evenly matched fields together to create an interesting race with many possible winners.
 Horses that run in these races are called claimers.

 When you claim a horse, the horse will run the race it is entered in for its current owner, who will receive any purse money it might earn.
 But as soon as the race is run, the new owner’s trainer will send one of his stable hands to lead the horse to its new barn.

 If a horse should, God forbid, break a leg during the race, that’s tough luck for the person who put in the claim, who may have just paid $32,000 or more for a dead horse.